 There are two ways of determining how severe an individual person's COPD is.
 One is by the spirometry test explained in the linked leaflet called Spirometry, which defines four stages.
-Another way is by a breathlessness scale as follows:
+Another way is by using a breathlessness scale.

 - Grade 1: if you are not troubled by breathlessness except on strenuous exertion.

 - Grade 2: if you are short of breath when hurrying on level ground or walking up a slight incline.

 - Grade 3: if you walk slower than others of your age because of breathlessness, or if you have to stop for breath when walking at your own pace.

 - Grade 4: if you stop for breath after walking about 100 metres or if you have to stop after a few minutes of walking on level ground.